gathering/tgmanage/tools/README.md

 The rest of the information needed should be pulled from techwiki.g.o The format of the file is: one net per line, lines starting with # are skipped, format of each net-line is:

+	# <network adress> <prefixlen> <network-name>
 	176.110.124.0 24 noc
-\# <network adress> <prefixlen> <network-name>

 Run 'tools/make-base-requires.sh'.
 This script will log in on the Primary and Secondary boxes, install dependencies and the BIND/DHCP packages, create all needed directories, create the initial configuration files.

-A short listing of the tasks of scripts called by make-base-requires: tools/install-dependencies.sh	Installs needed base software to boot, primary and secondary tools/make-named.pl		Basic BIND setup (creates named.conf et.al) tools/make-first-zones.pl	Creates static zone-files (tgname, infra, ipv6zone) tools/make-reverse4-files.pl	Creates reverse-zones for IPv4 tools/make-dhcpd.pl		Sets up the base setup for DHCP
-NOTE: these scripts are run by tools/make-base-requires.sh, you should not need to run these individually
+A short listing of the tasks of scripts called by make-base-requires (NOTE: these scripts are run by tools/make-base-requires.sh, you should not need to run these individually):
+ * tools/install-dependencies.sh
+ ** Installs needed base software to boot, primary and secondary
+ * tools/make-named.pl
+ ** Basic BIND setup (creates named.conf et.al)
+ * tools/make-first-zones.pl
+ ** Creates static zone-files (tgname, infra, ipv6zone)
+ * tools/make-reverse4-files.pl
+ ** Creates reverse-zones for IPv4
+ * tools/make-dhcpd.pl
+ ** Sets up the base setup for DHCP

 3++: Update during the party using update-baseservice.sh from bootstrap
 ------------------------------------------------------------------

-After 'tools/make-base-requires.sh' has been run, further updating should be managed by the following three files: tools/update-baseservice.sh	Used to add/update bind and DHCP configuration tools/apply-baseupdate.sh	Used to reload bind and restart DHCP tools/update-tools.sh		Used to push changes to the tgmanage toolchain
+After 'tools/make-base-requires.sh' has been run, further updating should be managed by the following three files:
+* tools/update-baseservice.sh
+** Used to add/update bind and DHCP configuration
+* tools/apply-baseupdate.sh
+** Used to reload bind and restart DHCP
+* tools/update-tools.sh
+** Used to push changes to the tgmanage toolchain

 This means, after the base setup is completed, updating and managing the configuration is done by updating netlist.txt and running tools/update-baseservice.sh